What is a Prosthodontist &

 Prosthodontists, in addition to their basic dental education, have to successfully complete a rigorous advanced postdoctoral educational program in Prosthodontics accredited by the CDA/ADA.
 This in-depth additional education provides Prosthodontists not only with enhanced knowledge and skills in their specialty but also enables them to interact with researchers as well as with clinical experts in other dental/medical fields.
 Effective communication with a team of experts provides Prosthodontists with a broad insight in diagnosing and solving oral health problems.

-Additional education provides Prosthodontists with a broad insight in diagnosing and solving oral health problems.
-Identification of the cause of oral deterioration is a key element to any dental treatment in order to stop the progression of disease, minimise its impact on the oral environment, develop an effective treatment strategy and prevent future recurrence.
+Prosthodontists are recognized as the diagnosis and treatment planning experts.
+Identification of the cause of oral deterioration is a key element to any dental treatment in order to stop the progression of disease, minimize its impact, develop an effective treatment strategy and prevent future recurrence of disease.